AP source: Springer agrees to $150M, 6-year deal with Jays

 A slow free agent market saw only 21 of 181 players who became free agents following the World Series enter Tuesday with finalized agreements.

 The Blue Jays have an emerging young core and are able to add at least one major contract before their younger players like Bo Bichette and Vladimir Guerrero Jr. earn a lot more.
-Toronto has been linked to most of the top free agents, but now have have the one they wanted most.
+Toronto has been linked to most of the top free agents this winter, but now has the one it wanted most.

-The upstart Blue Jays went 32-28 during the pandemic-shortened 2020 season, finishing third in the AL East behind Tampa Bay and the New York Yankees and qualifying for the expanded postseason.
-They were swept by the AL champion Rays in a three-game wild-card series.
+The upstart Blue Jays went 32-28 during the pandemic-altered 2020 season, finishing third in the AL East behind Tampa Bay and the New York Yankees and qualifying for the expanded postseason.
+They were swept in two games by the AL champion Rays in a first-round series.

-They did so despite moving their home games to Buffalo, New York, after the Canadian government didn't allow the team to play in Canada because of the COVID-19 risk of frequent travel throughout the U.S. It's not clear where the Blue Jays will begin the 2021 season.
+Toronto had success despite moving its home games to Buffalo, New York, after the Canadian government didn't allow the team to play in Canada because of the COVID-19 risk of frequent travel throughout the U.S. It's not clear where the Blue Jays will begin the 2021 season.

+The Blue Jays have had to overpay free agents to play in Canada before, but the Springer contract will be just the second $100 million-plus deal in team history.
+Vernon Wells and the Blue Jays agreed to a $126 million, seven-year contract in 2006.
+At the time it was sixth-largest deal in baseball history.

+Because Springer turned down an $18.9 million qualifying offer, Houston will receive an extra pick in next July’s amateur draft after the fourth round and Toronto will lose its second-highest draft pick and also forfeit $500,000 of international signing bonus pool space for the 2022-23 signing period.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports